-Check these resources
+Check these resources:

-Centers for Medicare and Medicaid Services (CMS) 7500 Security Boulevard Baltimore, MD 21244-1850 1-800-MEDICARE (1-800-633-4227) 1-877-468-2048 (toll-free TTY number) www.medicare.gov
+Centers for Medicare and Medicaid Services (CMS) 7500 Security Boulevard Baltimore, MD 21244-1850 1-800-MEDICARE (1-800-633-4227) TTY: 1-877-486-2048 www.medicare.gov

 CMS has a guide to help older people and their caregivers choose a good nursing home.
 It describes types of long-term care, questions to ask the nursing home staff, and ways to pay for nursing home care.
 CMS also offers a service called Nursing Home Compare on its website.
 This service has information on nursing homes that are Medicare or Medicaid certified.
 These nursing homes provide skilled nursing care.
 Please note that there are many other places that provide different levels of health care and help with daily living.
 Many of these facilities are licensed only at the State level.
 CMS also has information about the rights of nursing home residents and their caregivers.
-Joint Commission One Renaissance Boulevard Oakbrook Terrace, IL 60181 630-792-5000 www.qualitycheck.org www.jointcommission.org
+"We knew it was time to find another home for dad.
+But where?
+We had so many questions.
+And, more than anything, we wanted him to be safe and well cared for."